Need something else?

 Learn about sidewalk repair.

-The Department of Transportation's goal is to make the City's sidewalks safe for pedestrians and help prevent trip hazards caused by sidewalk conditions or defects.
+The Department of Transportation's goal is to make the City's sidewalks safe for pedestrians and help prevent trip hazards.
+DOT inspects sidewalk conditions not caused by tree roots.

 A sidewalk condition includes: